Head of Department: Eleanor Mears

 LIFE AFTER CHRIST'S

-A significant number of students go on to study English Language and Literature at AS and A level.
+A significant number of students go on to study English Language and Literature at A Level.
 Many continue to study the subject at degree level.
-One former student is reading English Literature at Oxford University.

 Course Code: 8700